Byju’s Insolvency: Suspended Directors Challenge NCLT Ruling in Legal Battle to Regain Control

 Share with Others

-Key Developments in the Case:
+Key Developments in the Byju’s Insolvency Case: Directors Challenge NCLT Ruling

-The suspended directors, including Riju Raveendran (brother of founder Byju Raveendran), and the company’s current resolution professional, Pankaj Srivastava, have approached NCLAT in Chennai.
-They are challenging the 29 January 2025 ruling by the NCLT, which reinstated Byju’s lenders as financial creditors.
-The ruling left the BCCI settlement unresolved.
-Reinstating the lenders could prevent the founders from regaining control of Byju’s, which is still in insolvency proceedings.
+The suspended directors and the company’s current resolution professional, Pankaj Srivastava, have approached NCLAT in Chennai, challenging the NCLT ruling from January 29, 2025, which reinstated Byju’s lenders as financial creditors.
+The decision has left the dispute over the ₹158 crore owed to BCCI unresolved.
+Reinstating the lenders could prevent the founders from regaining control of the company, which is still undergoing insolvency proceedings.

 Byju’s suspended directors NCLAT challenge

-1. Importance of the ₹158 Crore Settlement:
+Importance of the ₹158 Crore Settlement:

 The heart of the dispute is Byju’s ₹158 crore settlement with BCCI, meant to clear outstanding dues under a jersey sponsorship deal.
 If the NCLT had approved this settlement, Byju’s could have exited insolvency, restoring control to its founders, especially Byju Raveendran.
 However, the tribunal did not resolve the issue, keeping the insolvency process active.

-1. Reinstating Creditors and Management Challenges:
+Reinstating Creditors and Management Challenges:

 The Committee of Creditors (CoC), which is overseeing Byju’s insolvency, is controlled by Glas Trust.
 It holds 99.41% of the voting share due to a claim of ₹11,432 crore.
 Other creditors, like Aditya Birla Finance and Incred Financial Services, hold smaller stakes.
 The suspended directors argue that the tribunal’s decision, including the replacement of the current resolution professional and the reinstatement of the CoC, reflects a possible “nexus” that harms the company’s interests.